GeoLog

 Meet the Amazighs: Morocco’s indigenous women and their pivotal role in leading climate resilience initiatives

 The International Day of the World’s Indigenous Peoples, observed each year on August 9, seeks to raise awareness and protect the rights of indigenous communities around the globe.
-To honour this, I have invited a few guest authors a series of blog posts that celebrate indigenous knowledge and highlight the intersection of natural hazards and climate issues, and resilience, across various indigenous groups worldwide.
+To honour this, I have invited a few guest authors to write a series of blog posts that celebrate indigenous knowledge and highlight the intersection of natural hazards and climate issues, and resilience, across various indigenous groups worldwide.
 Today’s blog post is about the indigenous people of North Africa, known as the Amazigh, or Berbers.
 The author brings an intersectional perspective with a focus on Amazigh women’s experiences in Morocco.

 Preservation of traditional knowledge, language and culture